satur-io/duckdb-php/docs/md/prepared-statements.md

 `bindParams()` expects a `\Saturio\DuckDB\Type\Type` enum value, but please notice not all types are valid for binding parameters.
 Specifically, nested types, `BIT` and `VARINT` are not allowed.
-This is a DuckDB limitation, not a duckdb-php one.
+This is a DuckDB limitation, not a duckdb-php one, as nested types, `BIT` and `VARINT` types are not compatible with parameter binding in DuckDB.